-Effective July 31, 2006, we dismissed Hall and Company CPAs, Inc., which audited our financial statements for the fiscal years ended December 30, 2004, 2003, 2002 and 2001, and appointed Michael Pollack CPA to act as our independent chartered accountants.
+Effective July 31, 2006, we dismissed Hall and Company CPAs, Inc., which audited our financial statements for the fiscal years ended December 30, 2004 and 2003, and appointed Michael Pollack CPA as our new independent registered public accounting firm.
 The reports of Hall and Company CPAs, Inc. for these fiscal years did not contain an adverse opinion, or disclaimer of opinion and were not qualified or modified as to audit scope or accounting principles.
 During our two most recent fiscal years and the period from the end of the most recently completed fiscal year through July 31, 2006, the date of dismissal, there were no disagreements with Hall and Company CPAs, Inc. on any matter of accounting principles or practices, financial statement disclosure or auditing scope or procedures, which disagreements, if not resolved to the satisfaction of Hall and Company CPAs, Inc. would have caused it to make reference to such disagreements in its reports.

 Our audited financial statements for the year ended December 31, 2005, have been audited by Michael Pollack CPA.
-Our unaudited financial statements for the six months ended June 30, 2006, have been reviewed by Michael Pollack CPA.
-Hall and Company CPAs, Inc. was not involved in any way with the review of the unaudited financial statements for the six months ended June 30, 2006, or the audit of the financial statements for the year ended December 31, 2005.
+Our unaudited financial statements for the nine months ended September 30, 2006, have been reviewed by Michael Pollack CPA.
+Hall and Company CPAs, Inc. was not involved in any way with the review of the unaudited financial statements for the nine months ended September 30, 2006, or the audit of the financial statements for the year ended December 31, 2005.
 We have authorized Hall and Company CPAs, Inc. to discuss any matter relating to us and our operations with Michael Pollack CPA

-The change in our auditors was recommended and approved by our board of directors since we do not have an audit committee.
+The change in our independent registered public accounting firm was recommended and approved by our board of directors since we do not have an audit committee.